-Name Independent Not Independent Commentary on Independence Hyung Mun Bae x Mr. Bae is regarded as having an indirect material relationship which could reasonably be expected to interfere with his exercise of independent judgment, considering the Company's strategic relationship with KEPCO, KEPCO's significant shareholding in Denison and Mr. Bae's position with KEPCO.
-W. Robert Dengler X Brian D. Edgar Х Ron F. Hochstein X As former Executive Chair, President and Chief Executive Officer of the Corporation during the course of 2015, Mr. Hochstein is not, at this time, regarded as independent.
-Lukas H. Lundin x Mr. Lundin cannot be regarded as independent due to his active involvement with the Company on capital raising and corporate development opportunities, as well as his role in management of the Company as Executive Chair.
+Name Independent Not Independent Commentary on Independence Kwang-Hee Jeong x Mr. Jeong is regarded as having an indirect material relationship which could reasonably be expected to interfere with his exercise of independent judgment, considering the Company's strategic relationship with KHNP, KHNP's significant shareholding in Denison and Mr. Jeong's position with KHNP.
+Lukas H. Lundin Х Mr. Lundin cannot be regarded as independent due to his active involvement with the Company on capital raising and corporate development opportunities, as well as his role in management of the Company as Executive Chair.
 William A. Rand х Catherine J.G.
-Stefan х
+Stefan Х